henrikstengaard/hst-amiga/src/Hst.Amiga.ConsoleApp/readme.md

 ### Import tool types

-Import tool types to an icon file.
+The import tool types command imports tool types from a file to an icon file.
+Any existing tool types are replaced with the imported tool types.

 Example of displaying usage for import icon images:
 ```